 The sea is brilliant blue and supremely enticing, which explains why windsurfing and waterskiing are consistently popular pastimes in these parts.
 Of course, opportunities to submerge yourself with some snorkel gear and see what lies beneath is also open to you, all under the guidance of experts as friendly as they are knowledgeable.

 However, don’t forget that Baga Beach is named because it’s also the mouth of Baga Creek, which flows with tranquility into the sea and offers a whole new way to enjoy the water.
 Families congregate around the riverbank to let the little ones splash and play, and it’s become a popular place for couples to picnic.

 Plenty to see all year round

-With temperatures that hover around 30°C every month on the calendar, Baga Beach is the place to be even in the dead of winter back home.
+With temperatures that hover around 30°C every month on the calendar, Baga Beach is the place to be even in the dead of winter back home – you’ll find an abundance of things to do in Baga Beach all year round, so it’s the perfect lace to be.
 In the summer months, an array of flea markets and festivities keep happiness at a high.
 That carnival ambience is an eternal element of the lifestyle here – think bustling market days in the style of Cuba or Mexico.